 The transaction has been accounted for as an asset acquisition under the acquisition method of accounting.
-Accordingly, the identifiable intangible assets acquired have been recorded at fair value based on an independent valuation.
+Accordingly, the identifiable intangible assets acquired have been recorded at fair value (see Note 2).
 The Company's historical consolidated financial information has been adjusted to give effect to the impact of the consideration paid in connection with the acquisition.
-The amounts allocated to the assets in the Unaudited Pro Forma Condensed Combined Balance Sheet are based on an independent valuation of the fair value of the assets as of March 7, 2017.
+The amounts allocated to the assets in the Unaudited Pro Forma Condensed Combined Balance Sheet are based on the fair value (see Note 2) of the assets as of March 7, 2017.
 The Company did not assume any liabilities that would be recorded on the Unaudited Pro Forma Condensed Combined Balance Sheet.